cwansart/deployment-exercise/README.md

  * Create Docker registry to push images to

+## Add settings.xml to Jenkins

+To be done

 ## Add build to Jenkins

 Open up Jenkins again and create a new item: http://localhost:9082/view/all/newJob